Advaxis therapy improves survival rates in cervical cancer patients

 The results mirror an earlier study conducted by the company in cervical cancer patients in India.

-Zacks Investment analysts have said they expected the therapy to be approved in the United States in late 2017 or early 2018.
+Analysts from Zacks Investment have said they expected the therapy to be approved in the United States in late 2017 or early 2018.

+Avastin, approved to treat seven types of cancer globally, generated sales of 6.42 billion Swiss francs ($6.61 billion) in 2014.

 Advaxis is testing axalimogene filolisbac as a treatment for head and neck cancer and cervical cancer in combination with other immunotherapies being developed by AstraZeneca PLC and Incyte Corp.